 I enjoyed reading this book - my first in the Baxter series!
 It is easy to read, comedic and the pictures and use of colour are easy on the eyes.
 This book is best suited for primary children, accompanied by a older family member.

-Baxter, goes on another adventure one dark, stormy night.
+Baxter goes on an adventure one dark, stormy night.
 But he is surprised and unsure when a cloud shows up in his yard.
-He can't imagine anything good coming out of this strange dark cloud and dreams up every possible monster that has powers that will do him in.
+He can't imagine anything good coming out of this strange dark cloud and dreams up every possible monster that has powers to do him in.
 But, brave Baxter confronts this unknown monster and is surprised to find out that she is one of the kindest creatures Baxter will ever meet.

 Baxter is no stranger to fantastic creatures, and neither is the author who dreams up animals like a "rhinophant" and a "crocowhale".
 The talented author not only comes up with good names for her imaginary fantastical creatures, but she actually draws them.
 She appears to be using digital artwork with simulated pencil crayons, which should be accessible to all her readers and fun to look at while reading.